nkbphazon/azure-training/README.md

 - Disable public access for storage when not required
 - Use shared access signatures for temporary, controlled access
 - Implement lifecycle management for cost optimization
+- Rotate storage account keys regularly for security
+- Understand the relationship between keys and SAS token validity
+- Use dual-key rotation strategy for zero-downtime key management

 **Keep practicing and building!** The hands-on experience you've gained is invaluable for real-world Azure implementations.